calendly/buzzwordcrm/CONTRIBUTION.md

 1. Familiarize yourself with the codebase.
 1. Create a new issue before starting your project so that we can keep track of what you are trying to add/fix.
 That way, we can also offer suggestions or let you know if there is already an effort in progress.
-We will let you know when you're good to go to start.
 1. Fork this repository.
 1. The [README](README.md) has details on how to set up your environment.
 1. Create a branch in your fork based on the correct branch (usually the **main** branch).
 Note, this step is recommended but technically not required if contributing using a fork.